ahmedalkabir/uGsm/README.md

 2. and send message to specific destination
 3. receving messages and execute the recevied commands

+# Note Before Using Library
+well, there's something to consider when we receive the message the problem is with SoftwareSerial it has limited buffer of received data from the sim900a it's about 64 bytes which is not sufficient for receiving message so we need to modify the value by chaning it to 128 bytes

+# How you change the size of received Buffer
+it's simple just go to C:\Program Files (x86)\Arduino\hardware\arduino\avr\libraries\SoftwareSerial\src and open up SoftwareSerial.h and look for _SS_MAX_RX_BUFF 64 and replace 64 by 128 you can replace it with any value as long it won't exceed the ram size

+# Notes for Arduino Mega
+I prefer to use hardware Serial in Arduino Mega as it has three hardware serials so it's efficient to use them better than SoftwareSerial, as a SoftwareSerial it has limite size of buffer so you have to change it by heading to C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino, open up HardwareSerial.h and look up for SERIAL_RX_BUFFER_SIZE 64, replace 64 by 128
 # snippet of uGsm example
 ```c++
 #include <SoftwareSerial.h>